kckcng/Stock-Price-Scraper/README.md

 1. Download the scraper to your google drive.

 2. Create a google spreadsheet and input all the stock names you want to scrape in the first column (column A) starting from the second row (A2).

-Example:
+[Example Image](https://github.com/kckcng/Stock-Price-Scraper/blob/master/example.png)

 3. Open the scraper with google colaboratory.

 4. Input the name of your google spreadsheet file at `google_sheet_name` and the sheet name at `sheet_name`.

-5. Click the run button.
+5. Click the run button. :arrow_forward:

 *You may need to authorize google to access your google drive.
 Just follow the instructions on the screen is fine.*